Short holiday in Vienna with a toddler

 Vienna Airport

-This time we made it to the airport before departure Austrian Airlines Senator Lounge for dinner.
-Our son really liked that, eating sandwiches and watching airplanes.
-To change his diaper, I had to take him over to the business lounge because that was the only place where there was a wheelchair-accessible toilet with a changing area.
-The staff at reception were very helpful in this regard, which was probably because they found our blonde boy so cute.
+This time we managed to get to the airport before departure.
+Austrian Airlines Senator Lounge For dinner.
+Our son really enjoyed it, eating sandwiches and watching airplanes.
+I had to take him over to the business lounge for a diaper change, as that was the only place with a wheelchair-accessible toilet and changing table.
+The reception staff were very helpful in this regard, probably because they thought our blond boy was so cute.

-This time, when we arrived at the gate, we went on board first.
-Families with children always have priority when boarding and we took advantage of that.
-When we boarded, our little man was given JetFriends toys: two finger puppets, a sticker book and a small bag of gummy bears.
-As we were unpacking the child seat, a flight attendant came and wanted to know what we were doing.
-I expected that we would be able to pack it up and check it in straight away.
-But she just wanted to see the TÜV seal “For use in Aircraft” and was satisfied.
-She then brought us the belt extension and the flight could start.
+Arriving at the gate, we boarded first this time.
+Families with children always have priority boarding, and we took advantage of that.
+As we boarded, our little boy received JetFriends toys: two finger puppets, a sticker book, and a small bag of gummy bears.
+When we unpacked the car seat, a flight attendant came by and asked what we were doing.
+I was expecting to be told to pack it up again and check it in.
+But she simply wanted to see the TÜV seal "For use in Aircraft" and was satisfied.
+She then brought us the seatbelt extender, and the flight was ready to take off.

-We also decided on an evening flight for the return flight in the hope that the little one would fall asleep.
-But puff cake.
-He would rather be entertained all the time with his new finger puppets.
-When we arrived in Tegel, we were able to quickly pick up the buggy thanks to the luggage carousel right at the gate.
-I then waited at the exit with our son while Christian got the car.
-After sitting quietly for an hour, the little man had a huge urge to move!
-I had trouble keeping him with me.
+We had also opted for an evening flight for the return journey, hoping our little one would fall asleep.
+But no such luck.
+He preferred to be entertained with his new finger puppets the entire time.
+Upon arrival at Tegel Airport, we were able to quickly collect the buggy thanks to the baggage carousel right at the gate.
+I then waited with our son at the exit while Christian fetched the car.
+After an hour of sitting still, the little guy suddenly had a tremendous urge to move around!
+I had a hard time keeping him with me.

-Which travel guide can you recommend for Vienna?
+Which travel guide for Vienna can you recommend?

-Did you enjoy the post?
-Then share it on social networks.
-With this you support our work.
-Have you already stayed at the Hilton Vienna?
-Then I look forward to your opinion in the comments.
+Did you enjoy this post?
+Then please share it on social media.
+This helps support our work.
+Have you perhaps already stayed at the Hilton Vienna?
+If so, I'd love to hear your opinion in the [social media/etc.].
+Comments.

 Christin